-(12) A Member who wishes to make an interjection relevant to the point being made by the Member speaking may do so if the Member speaking agrees to give way.
+- (12) A Member who wishes to make an interjection relevant to the point being made by the Member speaking may do so if the Member speaking agrees to give way.
+The Member speaking should at all times be aware that another Member may wish to interject.
 The Member speaking may, in his or her discretion, refuse to give way.
-A Member wishing to make the interjection shall do so by standing and stating "Will the Member give way?".
-The Member speaking may, in his or her discretion, either give way or refuse to give way.
-When a request to give way has been refused the Member standing shall resume his or her seat immediately.
-When a Member speaking agrees to give way, the Member making the interjection shall speak for not more than two minutes.

-Deleted: The Member speaking should at all times be aware that another Member may wish to interject.

-- (13) An interruption or interjection in accordance with paragraphs (11) or (12) shall be permissible notwithstanding that the Member concerned has already spoken on the matter then under debate, and shall not prejudice the right of a Member who has not exhausted his or her right to speak in that debate to speak therein. - (14) Where a Member is speaking in accordance with paragraphs (11) or (12), the Member who had been speaking until the interruption or interjection shall resume his seat and shall not stand again until the Member making the interruption or interjection has resumed his seat. - (15) A Member who has a direct or special interest in the subject matter of a proposition submitted to a Meeting at which he or she is present, or who is aware that his or her spouse, co-habiting partner, infant child or any company in which he or she has a controlling interest on his or her, or their, behalf has such an interest, shall, without prejudice to the requirements of Rule 29: - (a) before he or she speaks on the proposition; or - (b) if he or she does not speak, before a vote is taken on the proposition declare the said interest by disclosing it to the Meeting.
+A Member wishing to make the interjection shall so signify by standing and remaining silent until the Member speaking either gives way or refuses to give way.
+When a request to give way has been refused the Member standing shall resume his or her seat immediately. - (13) An interruption or interjection in accordance with paragraphs (11) or (12) shall be permissible notwithstanding that the Member concerned has already spoken on the matter then under debate, and shall not prejudice the right of a Member who has not exhausted his or her right to speak in that debate to speak therein. - (14) Where a Member is speaking in accordance with paragraphs (11) or (12), the Member who had been speaking until the interruption or interjection shall resume his seat and shall not stand again until the Member making the interruption or interjection has resumed his seat. - (15) A Member who has a direct or special interest in the subject matter of a proposition submitted to a Meeting at which he or she is present, or who is aware that his or her spouse, co-habiting partner, infant child or any company in which he or she has a controlling interest on his or her, or their, behalf has such an interest, shall, without prejudice to the requirements of Rule 29: - (a) before he or she speaks on the proposition; or - (b) if he or she does not speak, before a vote is taken on the proposition declare the said interest by disclosing it to the Meeting.